Philip K. Dick asked, "Do Androids Dream of Electric Sheep?".

 The architecture is outlined in my blog post "Trams, Telemetry, Agile & Architecture".

-Using Ubuntu 18.04 I quickly hit bug with collectd, so picked up the Open Source adopt and contribute model rather than use proxy stance.
+Using Ubuntu 18.04 I quickly hit bug with collectd, so picked up the Open Source adopt and contribute model rather than use a proxy stance.
 The result was uncovering of a number of other bugs and need to push the community very hard to get upstream updates back into the Ubuntu distribution (via Debian).

 In summary the work with collectd took over 9 months to flow from bug discovery to fix through to Ubuntu 19.04 release, but a further 9 months to get various bugs fixed for the FreeBSD regression testing environment .
 The number of defects found and fixed included: